Recognize public officials who champion the work of nonprofits

 About the Phyllis Campbell Newsome Public Policy Leadership Award

-Meet the winners of the past two years:
+Meet the winners of the past three years:

 District of Columbia